-A printable copy of the manual supplied by Euromex can be found here.
-However, we have also included some informaton here that you may find useful.
+A printable copy of the iScope manual supplied by Euromex can be found here.
+However, we have also included some information here that you may find useful.

 Diverting light to the camera (trinocular models only)

 On the right hand side of the microscope head is a silver bar.
 Pulling the bar out will divert light to camera (and some to the eyepieces).
 Pushing this bar in will mean all the light is directed only to the eyepieces.

 Left-side focus control and focus lock